matthewoestreich/js-randomness-predictor/README.md

 :exclamation: The initial sequence must contain at least 6 elements! :exclamation:

-:construction: **IMPORTANT** :construction: There is a bug in JavaScriptCore, the JS engine that powers Safari [(which I have created a PR for)](https://github.com/WebKit/WebKit/pull/51077), so please only use **direct calls to `Math.random()`** to generate random numbers until this patch is landed!
-[See here for more info](https://github.com/matthewoestreich/js-randomness-predictor/blob/main/.github/KNOWN_ISSUES.md#safari)
+:construction: Only use "standalone" `Math.random()` calls in Safari (for now) - [see here for more info](https://github.com/matthewoestreich/js-randomness-predictor/blob/main/.github/KNOWN_ISSUES.md#safari) :construction:

 ```js
 // MUST HAVE AT LEAST 6 ELEMENTS IN SEQUENCE!